cmongis/imagejfx/DEVELOPER.md

 }
 ~~~

-Now if we want to listen for such events in our Widget or in (any other Context injected object), you can just add the following method to your class :
+Now if we want to listen for such events in our UiPlugin or in (any other Context injected object), you can just add the following method to your class :

 ~~~java